Casper-Gavin/Those-Who-Soar-Beta-Game/README.md

 # Version History
 ## Version 1.4
+### Version 1.4.18
+- Changed wording in lore scene dialogue to follow button prompts accurately
+- Made reset button (correctly) affect the current scene
+- Current Scene is not set back to default on reopening the game anymore

 ### Version 1.4.17
 - Fixed a bug where you could not rebind keys in-game due to time being paused